TreeBASE/treebase/doc/v3/user-story-05-admin.md

 - System administrators
 - TreeBASE curators with admin privileges (Admin role)
-- Associate Editors (Associate Editor role)

 ## Prerequisites

-- User must be logged in with Admin or Associate Editor role
+- User must be logged in with Admin role
 - Access is controlled via Spring Security configuration in `treebase-security.xml`

 ## Current Pages